 It’s important to remember that only a licensed mental health professional can provide an ESA letter that recommends the need for an emotional support animal.

-The ESA Letter should:
+The ESA letter should:

-- Not be dated later than one year of submission
+• Not be dated later than one year of submission

-- Be written on a therapist’s or psychiatrist’s official letterhead
+• Be written on a therapist’s or psychiatrist’s official letterhead

-- Include the therapist’s license number
+• Include the therapist’s license number

-- Show the date of recommendation
+• Show the date of recommendation

-- Verify that the handler is qualified for an ESD
+• Verify that the handler is qualified for an ESD

-- Verify that the handler possesses a condition under the Diagnostic and Statistical Manual (DSM) of Mental Disorders (Version IV or V)
+• Verify that the handler possesses a condition under the Diagnostic and Statistical Manual (DSM) of Mental Disorders (Version IV or V)

-- State that an ESD is needed to support the individual
+• State that an ESD is needed to support the individual

-Does An Emotional Support Dog Need a Vest?
+Does an Emotional Support Dog Need a Vest?

 There are no special vests for ESDs, but you could create one to identify it as a working dog.
 However, bear in mind that many service dogs wear vests, which means you’ll have to make sure your dog isn’t mistaken for a service dog.
-As mentioned above, ESDs aren’t granted public access, and you could be fined if you’re caught masquerading your animal as a service dog.

 Where Is My ESD Allowed to Go?

-ESDs are not allowed in public places unless they are given special permission.
-This includes shops, restaurants, entertainment venues, places of employment, etc. Health regulations are of the utmost importance when it comes to with ESDs; therefore, even if employees want to allow an ESD onto the premises, they can turn the animal away to avoid breaking health laws.
+Health regulations are of the utmost importance when it comes to ESDs.
+Therefore, even if employees want to allow an ESD onto the premises, they can turn the animal away to avoid breaking health laws.

 This is in contrast with service dogs, which are legally allowed in most public spaces, including places of employment.
 Remember that, in the eyes of the law, a service dog and an emotional support dog are not the same.